opencats/OpenCATS_Documentation/docs/install-windows.rst

 OPTIONAL - Renaming your OpenCATS directory
 -------------------------------------------

-The current default directory name for the OpenCATS files is OpenCATS.
-This will result in the web address in your browser being http://localhost/OpenCATS
+The current default directory name for the OpenCATS files is opencats.
+This will result in the web address in your browser being http://localhost/opencats

 If you want to rename the main OpenCATS directory to something else, you can.